Disability Symbol/Hearing Impaired

 Temporary disability placards are valid for six months at which time a new certification must be completed.

 Apply for a Temporary Disability Placard.

 The Hearing Impaired plate is in a special, reserved number format beginning with the letter "H." Hearing Impaired plates and placards alert law enforcement, emergency services and others approaching the vehicle that the driver is hearing impaired.
 Hearing Impaired plates/placards are not valid for special parking privileges.

-The Medical Certification section on the application must be completed by an authorized physician (doctor of medicine, osteopathy, podiatry or chiropractic, licensed to practice medicine in the United States), a registered nurse practitioner or by a hospital administrator.
+The Medical Certification section on the application must be completed by an authorized physician (doctor of medicine, osteopathy, podiatry or chiropractic, licensed to practice medicine in the United States), an authorized physician assistant, a registered nurse practitioner or by a hospital administrator.
 Applicants must meet specific criteria to be eligible.
-See application
+See application.

 For additional information, please see our Vehicle Services FAQ.